Pyrdacor/Amberstar/FileSpecs/Events.md

 is even called if the DoorExit event itself is disabled.

 <!-- ---------------------------------------- -->
-## Event 15: ChangeMapAlt
+## Event 15: TravelExit

-Seems to operate the same as Event 01.
-Perhaps this event has different behaviour when flying?

-### Unknowns
-* How is this different from Event 01?
+This is exactly as Event 01 (ChangeMap).
+The only difference is that it resets the travel type to "walking" before the map change.

+Most likely useful to allow the party to enter dungeons and cities from the world map while ensuring the correct travel type on the new map.

 <!-- ---------------------------------------- -->
 ## Event 16: Altar